shivan-s/shivan-s/README.md

 - I have a dog named Bruno and a cat named Amber.
 - I do Weightlifting
+- I have a YouTube channel and newsletter where I share my authentic self ;)

 ### 📫 How to reach me